my-cumbria-logo, my-cumbria-logo Toggle navigation

 • Original qualification certificates (new students only)

-• Keeping your contact details up-to-date
+• Keeping your contact details up to date

-• Compliance with attendance and absence reporting.
+• Compliance with attendance and absence reporting requirements

 Once you have fully completed all elements of pre-registration, including your admissions clearances, and have attended a registration event you will receive a Confirmation of Registration letter via email.
 This document can be used to verify your status as a student at the University of Cumbria.

-Your attendance
+Your Attendance

-• Assignment submission and module completion
+• Assignment submissions and module completion

 • Exam attendance